proxy-wasm/proxy-wasm-cpp-sdk/README.md

 sudo chmod +x /usr/local/bin/bazel
 ```

-Several dependencies are needs in order to build a C++ WebAssembly extensions with Bazel.
+Several dependencies are needs in order to build a C++ WebAssembly plugins with Bazel.

 on Unbuntu, run the following command: